Skip to content

 Descend the Great Staircase to further explore the ground floor and the private spaces of the Duke and Duchess.
 Pass through a hidden door to the Duchess’s Closet and then through into the White Closet and Volury.

-Adding to the opulent beauty is the Marble Dining Room where carved oak panelling, a parquet floor and gilt leather on the walls would have provided the perfect stage for the elegant dinners and entertainment in the heart of the house.
+In the Marble Dining Room, carved oak panelling, a parquet floor and gilt leather on the walls would have provided a fitting stage for elegant dinners and entertainment in the heart of the house.
 Close by you will find the Duke’s Dressing Room, the Duchess’s Bedchamber and Duke’s Closet.

-Downstairs you can explore the Beer Cellar, the Duchess’s Bathroom, and the Kitchen, where volunteers run regular baking demonstrations.
+Downstairs you can explore the Beer Cellar, the Duchess’s Bathroom, and the Historic Kitchen.

 Above or below stairs, you’ll find treasures around every corner of Ham House.
-Why not explore the house’s hidden charms for yourself and meet the welcoming and knowledgeable room guides?
+Explore the house’s hidden charms for yourself with interpretation panels and our welcoming volunteer room guides on hand to answer questions and share their knowledge.

 Family on a wooden staircase with oil paintings on the walls, at Ham House and Garden, London